denspiro/archsetup/README.md

 # archsetup

+On how to do the full encryption setup check here https://blog.bespinian.io/posts/installing-arch-linux-on-uefi-with-full-disk-encryption/
+But use GRUB like reccomended in Arch wiki.

 Description of all steps during Archlinux installation.
 This is personal guide, I just documented all the steps that I did.
 It's lacking some details (maybe I will update it latter, maybe not).
 If you, for some reason, decided to follow it, it's up to you, but I personally will recommend you to follow https://wiki.archlinux.org/index.php/Installation_guide

 ## Increasing font in virtual console